CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 -   Performance impact is minimal
 -   The app handles network issues effectively

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation; almost all our users are up to date within minutes of the OTA being deployed to @Capgo."
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation; almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo."
 > – colenso [\[1\]](https://capgo.app/)

 ### App Store Compliance

 Once functionality is verified, ensure updates comply with app store guidelines.
 OTA updates must meet requirements such as size limits, content standards, performance expectations, and user consent.

 To stay compliant and improve efficiency, consider staged rollouts.
-Capgo’s [channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/) allows you to target specific user groups for beta testing before a full deployment.
+CodePushGo’s [channel system](https://capgo.app/docs/plugin/cloud-mode/channel-system/) allows you to target specific user groups for beta testing before a full deployment.
 For enterprise apps, its end-to-end encryption ensures that only authorized users can decrypt and apply updates, keeping sensitive content secure.

 ## Testing Guidelines